jonathanhogg/flitter/docs/windows.md

 ## `!shader`

-The `!shader` node allows insertion of an arbitrary OpenGL shader program into the window render tree. `!shader` nodes support the following attribute:
+The `!shader` node allows insertion of an arbitrary OpenGL shader program into the window render tree. `!shader` nodes support the following attributes:

+`passes=` *PASSES*
+: This specifies how many times the shader should be executed in succession for each frame.
+Defaults to `1` if not specified.
+Specifying a number greater than `1` should be accompanied with use of the `pass` and `last` uniforms described below.

 `colorbits=` [ `8` | `16` | `32` ]
 : This overrides the default color channel bit depth for this node's output texture.

-The default shader program (and that also used for `!window`, `!offscreen` nodes) composites together the output textures of all child nodes with a blend function that can be controlled with the following attribute:
+The default shader program (and that also used for `!window`, `!offscreen` nodes) is a single-pass shader that composites together the output textures of all child nodes with a blend function that can be controlled with the following
+attribute:

 `composite=` [ `:over` | `:dest_over` | `:lighten` | `:darken` | `:add` | `:difference` | `:multiply` ]
 : Specifies the blend function to use in the standard compositing shader